 Qualifying for a second FHA Loan:

 To secure an FHA loan following a bankruptcy filing, the borrower must meet the standard underwriting requirements.
-Stable employment of 24 months must be demonstrated, proposed monthly mortgage payments should not be greater than 30 percent of the borrower’s gross monthly income.
-The previous 12 months of payments must have been made on time, and pre-bankruptcy debts must be cleared.
+Stable employment must be demonstrated, The previous 12 months of rental payments must have been made on time, and credit must be re-established.

 Exceptions to the Waiting Period:

 In 2014, The Department of Housing and Urban Development rolled out a new program that expedited the time an applicant had to wait, following a short sale, foreclosure or bankruptcy to qualify for a new loan.
 If a negative economic impact occurred due to extenuating circumstances outside of the borrower’s control, it is allowable to qualify for another loan in as little as 12 months.
 The crisis must have caused a reduction of household income by 20 or more percent for a period of at least six months.
-Acceptable circumstances include the death of a spouse, serious illness, job loss, or natural disaster.
+Acceptable circumstances include the death of a spouse who was the main household earner, serious illness, or natural disaster.
 To take advantage of this program, applicants must provide documentation that demonstrates the extenuating circumstances; such as a VOE, termination notice, business closure notice, tax returns and W-2 forms.
 Twelve months of satisfactory credit must have been established, and the borrower must attend mandatory counseling from a HUD-approved counseling agency.

 For more information contact Federal Home Loan Centers at 877-432-5626!